ibm-cloud-docs/vmwaresolutions/archiref/vrw/vrw-dualregion-design.md

 Review the following design decisions:
 * The reuse of the automated deployment of vROps at the protected region reduces post deployment tasks.
-* By using the VMware multi-region design for vROps that has the concept of region specific and cross-region components, allows the recovery of the vROps analytic appliances to an identical network configuration.
+* By using the VMware multiregion design for vROps that has the concept of region specific and cross-region components, allows the recovery of the vROps analytic appliances to an identical network configuration.
 Re-IPing the appliances is possible but adds complexity.
 For more information, see [Change the IP address of a vRealize Operations Manager multinode deployment](https://kb.vmware.com/s/article/2127442){: external}.
 * By deploying two remote collector nodes per region, the load is removed from the analytics cluster from collecting metrics from applications that do not fail over between regions.
 * The use of Veeam Replication provides a replica of the vROps analytics cluster to allow recovery at the recovery region.
 * Only the Analytics cluster needs to be backed up with Veeam, as remote collectors do not store data, however, for ease of redeployment a backup is taken.